 Apple River Falls

-Stepping over state lines into Badger territory to get a glimpse of these beautiful falls.
-The falls are a popular spot among locals and tourists who tube down the Apple River during the summer.
+Stepping over state lines into Badger territory to get a glimpse of these beautiful waterfalls.
+The falls are a popular spot among locals and tourists near Minneapolis who tube down the Apple River during the summer.
 These falls are a great weekend destination for groups of friends who are looking to enjoy the summer sun.

 Little Manitou Falls